-We use flight services, Ozark Jet a Pet www.ozarkjetapet.com for shipping.
+We use puppy travel flight services, Airbound Pets for shipping.
 They pick up the puppies from us.
 They feed, water, exercise and care for the puppies.
 Right before the flight, they clean the puppy's pen; give them fresh water.
 They take the puppy to the airport for their flight.
-All flights are scheduled to be on Wednesdays.

 We do not sedate our puppies for flights.
 It is not necessary and most airlines will not accept animals that have been sedated.
 We have been told our puppies arrive very happy and ready to leap in the arms of their new family.